xiaohupro/swoole-docs/modules/swoole-server/configuration/dispatch_mode.md

 The mode of dispatching connections to worker process.

+This parameter only works for the `SWOOLE_PROCESS` mode swoole_server.

 - `1`, polling mode.
 Dispatch the connection to the workers in sequence.

 - `2`, fixed mode(default value of `dispatch_mode`).
 Dispatch the connection to the worker according to the id number of connection.
 In this mode, the data from the same connection will be handled by the same worker process.